Ready to try your first free blackwork pattern as a thank you from me for visiting my site?

 We will use a single strand of cotton throughout.
-If you always have trouble separating strands check my mini video for a quick, easy way to do it.
+If you always have trouble separating strands, check my mini video for a quick, simple way to do it.

-If you look at the chart, below, you will see that this pattern is made up of four repeating corner motifs.
+If you look at the chart below, you see that we make this pattern from four repeating corner motifs.
 The top left has different coloured lines and arrows on it which will help you follow the correct "journey", resulting in a reversible piece of work.
-Please do not try to use a different colour for each journey, they are there just to act as a guide.
+Please do not use a different colour for each journey, they are there just to act as a guide.

 We are going to use double running stitch for this design.

 Find the centre of your fabric by folding it in half, both ways, and lightly creasing the centre.
 If you wish, place your fabric in an embroidery hoop.

 Begin your thread by tying a knot then pass the needle through from the front of the work up in a corner somewhere out of the way.

 Bring it back through in position to begin at the blue dot (5 fabric threads up and to the left of the centre) on the chart.
 We will cut this knot off later, when we have some stitches in place in which to anchor the loose thread.

 Take your first stitch, over one fabric thread or block, toward the blue arrow (vertically down), then work the following two "blue" stitches.
 Bring the needle out one hole to the left and using the green lines on the chart as a guide work back towards the blue dot, filling in the gaps you left earlier.

 In the same manner create the mirror image toward the black arrow.
 You should end up one hole away from the blue dot.

 Work the blue diagonal stitch then branch off, again following the blue-coloured stitches and arrow on the chart.
 Return using the green stitches to end up at the centre line of the motif again.
 Repeat as before to stitch the bottom left section of the design.